usfsipsentinelnetwork/MIMP_Beta/README.md

 #### Description:
 This script is a dynamic command that performs several tasks to ulimately cluster and generate consensus sequences:

-i.
+* i.
 Generates mafft alignment-based OR mothur pairwise.dist-based distance matrices

-	i.a.1 mafft
+	* i.a.1 mafft

-	i.a.2 phylip dna.dist
+	* i.a.2 phylip dna.dist, OR

-	OR

-	i.b mothur pairwise.dist
+	* i.b mothur pairwise.dist

-ii. from distances in (i), "subtaxon" clustering with mothur cluster.classic [NOTE: need to implement directory specification]
+* ii. from distances in (i), "subtaxon" clustering with mothur cluster.classic [NOTE: need to implement directory specification]

-iii. "bin seqs" with mothur bin.seqs at the chosen distance cutoff label
+* iii. "bin seqs" with mothur bin.seqs at the chosen distance cutoff label

-iv.  subsequent alignments of sequences within the subtaxon clusters and generation of consensus sequences
+* iv.  subsequent alignments of sequences within the subtaxon clusters and generation of consensus sequences

 #### Options
 >(note some options are currently applied for different specifications in multiple steps):